-Improving your Emotional Intelligence (EI) is more than understanding the 5 components (self-awareness, self-regulation, motivation, empathy, and social skill) and reading case studies.
-Unlike many other leadership and management tools, improving your EI is only truly learned through practice.
+Improving your Emotional Intelligence (EQ) is more than understanding the 5 components (self-awareness, self-regulation, motivation, empathy, and social skill) and reading case studies.
+Unlike many other leadership and management tools, improving your EQ is only truly learned through practice.
 Shifting the way you react to your own emotions, the emotions of others, while relying on your motivation, empathy and social skills to create lasting powerful relationships is a lifelong journey that begins and ends with you.

 Self-awareness and self-regulation